siriusfinex/api/ssmgr/ssmgr-tiny/README.md

 # Describe
 ## the value of key only "0" and "1"
-key 0 is do not upgrade ssmgr-tiny
+key 0 do not upgrade ssmgr-tiny
-key 1 is upgrade ssmgr-tiny
+key 1 upgrade ssmgr-tiny
+## date settings
+date is that when upgrade program.